 - Applications Deadline: January 25, 2019

-- Course Level: Scholarships are available to pursue DPhil programme.
+- Course Level: The studentships are available to pursue DPhil programme.

 - Study Subject: Candidates will be considered from a range of disciplines, including computer science, economics, international relations, mathematics, philosophy, and public policy.
 Please see here for the list of eligible courses: Eligible programmes (FHI scholarship).

 - A generous grant for living expenses of at least £19,000 per year